dp8523/RochesterMunchies/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

-When a user first encounters our website they are presented with 3 buttons: inventory, catalog, and login.
-When they click on inventory they have access to the owners actions such as updating a snack, adding a new snack, and even deleting it.
-When they choose the catalog they are presented with snacks, they can search but cannot update them, and they can add items to their shopping cart.
-When they click login they are given 3 fields where they can login as the owner, a customer, or register for the website.
+When a user first encounters our website they are presented with the homepage and a navigation bar with 4 buttons: Home, Catalog, Shopping cart and Login.
+Initially the user is given the homepage to view.
+They are greeted with messages enticing them to shop and some snacks to browse.
+If they want to see more they can click on the catalog button and they are sent to a page where all the snacks are present, they can click on a snack and view the details of a snack as well.
+They can click on the shooping cart link in the nav bar however it will tell them to login first to access it.

+The login link will show 2 options one is for current buyers of the store to login and a register button so that new users can sign up.
+Once a user signs up they now have access to the shopping cart and can add snacks to their shopping cart.
+They can add snacks to their cart by going to the individual snack and clicking on the add snack button and it will be sent to their shopping cart.
+They can change the contents of their shopping cart and checkout when they are satisfied with their order.

+As a owner they have access to different features when they log in.
+When an admin logins in they have access to the inventory, and they cannot see the shopping cart.
+They can add, delete, and update a snack.
+When updating a snack they have to go to the individual snack and change the contents of a snack.
+When any user is done with their session they can logout and the webpage changes back to the main 4 buttons, and assumes guest access.

 ### View Tier